 My interest and experience in street photography began in the 70s in New York City, where as a teen, I would walk various city blocks developing an eye for the obscure.
 Soon I was shooting streetscapes, multiple 35mm SLRs around my neck, finding the muse around every corner.
 Such is the visual fantasy of New York.

 My eye soon evolved to see the curious in mundane scenes of life; looking to transform the ordinary into extraordinary imagery.
 Creative use of reflection became a useful tool in my vision chest, which is a common theme in my recent works and collections.

 After high school I attended a commercial photography vocational program, certain of my desired career path.
 But while I learned useful tools and techniques, commercial photography was not my path, as I embarked into other creative work and persuits.
 Still, my passion for photography continued to progress and evolve.

-Now, In midlife, my muse is looking to emerge from behind the curtain.
+Now my muse is emerging from behind the curtain.
 I hope you like what you see.
 And please subscribe to The Flashing Muse blog for my running conversation about art and inspiration.